19hours/sg-statutes/Acts/Amusement Rides Safety Act.md

 (i) the properties and design strength of the materials to be used in the construction of an amusement ride;

-(ii) the speed at which an amusement ride may be opened;
+(ii) the speed at which an amusement ride may be operated;

+[Act 4 of 2014 wef 10/03/2014]

 (iii) the equipment, drives, brakes, anchorages, tensioning devices and safety devices to be incorporated as part of the amusement ride;